JenDacanay/Speaker-Recognition-System/README.md

 ### Method

-Fiter design hamming window
-algorithm design
+We performed the text-dependent feature extraction method which works best when the training data set has each speaker utter the same word.
+In our case, both the training and test sets each speaker was saying “zero”.
+The steps to implement and test our system consisted of three parts, preprocessing, training, and testing.

+#### Preprocessing

+1. Plot the voice signal in time domain.
+2. Normalized the signal using audioread function and removed the noise by setting a threshold that removed any data lower than -30dB.

+#### Training

+3. Plot the Mel-spectrogram after calculating its short-time fourier transform, plot its periodogram, which is multiplied by the mel-filter banks which transforms the signal 4. using mel-frequency wrapping.
+4. Plot MFCCs through discrete cosine transform (DCT) on the mel-spectrogram which removes its mean.
+5. Plot the MFCCs using mfcc.m function
+6. Performed vector quantization on the MFCCs, which generated codebooks for each speaker through VQ by performing the LBG algorithm.
+The LBG algorithm calculates the euclidean distances between centroids and MFCC.
+Testing
+7. Each speaker was recognized by compaing the total smallest euclidean distance between each speaker to find a match.

+### Implementation
-The system was created in Matlab

-+ To execute the speaker recognition program:
+This speaker recognition system was created in Matlab.
+To execute the speaker recognition program:
 1. Download src folder
-  2. Download Data folder into src folder
-  3. Run `identifyspeaker.m`
+2. Run identifyspeaker.m

-#### Pre-emphasizing

-Each signal had a sampling frequency of 12.5 khz, therefore 20.5 ms of will have a frame with 256 samples.

-To extract features for each speaker, each wav file contained a speaker saying “zero”
-1. Plot the voice signal in time domain
-2. Normalized the signal using audioread function and remove the noise by setting a threshold that removed any data lower than -30dB.
-3. Plot the Mel spectrogram using short-time fourier transform, plot its periodogram, which is multiplied by the mel-filter banks which transforms the signal mel-frequency wrapping
-4. Plot MFCCs through discrete cosine transform (DCT) on the mel-spectrogram which removes its mean.
-6. Plot the MFCCs using mfcc function
-7. Perform vector quantization on the MFCCs, which generates codebooks for each speaker through K-means clustering by performing the LBG algorithm which utilizes the disteau function that calculates the euclidean distances between centroids and MFCCs
-8. Each speaker is recognized by determining the smallest euclidean distance between each speaker.

 ### Results